Watch out. Everywhere you look, the talking heads are going to be talking about Barack Obama's first hundred days.

 There's an old rule of thumb that chief executives should only try to do three things at once.
 Three is an agenda.
 Six is a laundry list.
 The problem comes when you inherit the reins of a state or a company or a country with more than three major problems.
 What then?

 Obama is trying to deal with the war in Afghanistan and the war in Iraq and the crisis in the Middle East and the saber rattling by Iran and the tests conducted in North Korea.
 Then there are the banks and the auto companies, the housing market, historic unemployment and job loss — and did I mention the cratering stock market and the impact on folks who are trying to retire or send their kids to college?
 And, oh, yes, there's health care (that was a top, top priority) and the environment and the challenge of building the economy of the future, which requires great attention to education.
 And, of course, energy and the crumbling infrastructure, transportation and high-speed rail, worker's rights, women's rights, gay rights, waste and abuse, housing and homelessness.
+And, yes, could we please just cure cancer?

 The reality is that few presidents in recent times have come to Washington with less experience in the nation's Capitol and more problems, at home and abroad, to deal with.